wcko87/rabiribi-map-editing/docs/events/custom_events.md

     - m is the value of the X+1 tile (i.e. eventID: 5000 + m)
     - n is the value of the X+2 tile (i.e. eventID: 5000 + n)
     - A list of buff IDs can be found in [buff_ids.csv](./buff_ids.csv)
+    - n can be set to 0 to make this event remove the buff.

 - **533 EV_NOSPAWN0**